-To use an Active Directory server to authenticate users, in the settings for your Management Server, you must define the connection information for the Active Directory server.
+To use an Active Directory server to authenticate users, when you configure the settings for your Management Server you must define the connection information for the Active Directory server.

 Although the primary administrator account is always managed by the Management Server, you can use an Active Directory server to manage other user accounts.
-When a user from an external authentication server logs in to the Management Server, the server sends that information to the external Active Directory server.
-The Active Directory server tells the Management Server whether the user is valid and what groups he or she belongs to.
+Then, when a user from an external authentication server logs in to the Management Server, the server sends that information to the external Active Directory server.
+The Active Directory server tells the Management Server whether the user is valid and to what groups he or she belongs.
 The Management Server then compares the user and groups with its list of users and groups and the role policies they are associated with.

 Before you can use the users and groups from your Active Directory server for role-based administration, you must enable your Management Server to connect to your Active Directory server.
-You must also specify at least one Active Directory domain and make sure that LDAPS is enabled on your Active Directory server.
+You must also specify at least one Active Directory domain with correct Service Records (SRV), and make sure that LDAPS is enabled on your Active Directory server.
 To connect to the Active Directory server for LDAPS authentication, the Management Server submits a DNS query to the domain specified for the server.